What is Rudrabhishekam and its Benefits?

 ‘Abhishekam,’ a Sanskrit word, means ‘sprinkling’ or ‘wetting.’
 It refers to the ritual of pouring or bathing a vigraha (idol) with various ingredients such as water, milk, honey, yogurt, juices, ghee, turmeric, sugar, kumkum etc. It is done along with the chanting of mantras or prayers.
 All Vedic rituals connect us with the five elements (the panchamahabhutas: earth, water, fire, air and space); abhishekam invokes the water element and puts the devotee in harmony with it.

 Abhishekam is not just a physical ritual.
-On the surface, it may seem that the devotee is bathing the idol; but at a deeper level, it is to cleanse one’s consciousness.
+On the surface, it may seem that the devotee is just bathing the idol; but at a deeper level, it cleanses the consciousness.
 Abhishekam is an act of self-purification so that we can create a fitting seat for the deity in our heart.

-The Shiv Manas Stotram, composed by Adi Shankara, conveys this devotional sentiment.
-The speaker says, 'Atma Twam Girija Matih Sahachara Pranah Shariram Griham,' meaning that when the mind is united with Lord Shiva, the human body becomes His shrine—a Shiva Lingam whose consciousness is Ma Girija.
+This devotional sentiment can be seen in the Shiv Manas Stotram, composed by Adi Shankara, The speaker says, 'Atma Twam Girija Matih Sahachara Pranah Shariram Griham,' meaning that when the mind is united with Lord Shiva, the human body becomes His shrine—a Shiva Lingam whose consciousness is Ma Girija.

 Connecting with the Shiva Tattva

 While doing Rudrabhishekam the devotee becomes aware of the omnipresent, omniscient Lord Shiva.
-His energy—the Shiva Tattva—permeates through everything.
+His energy—the Shiv Tattva—permeates through everything.
 He embodies everything manifested and unmanifested in creation.
-The verses of Sri Rudram convey that Shiva exists in opposites.
+The verses of Sri Rudram convey that Lord Shiv exists in opposites.

 ‘Namo jyesthaaya cha, kanishthaaya cha’